 10. Once you’ve laced the entire thing up, tie the loose ends together and snip off the excess.

-11. To make this scarf actually look like a scarf, you’ll need to lace all three of the rope pairs, just like in the previous step.
+11. To make this scarf actually look like a scarf, you’ll need to lace all three of the rope pairs together, just like in the previous step.
 If you don’t want to bother with the lacing, you can braid the ropes together instead, or even just wear them as-is!
 It’s up to you.

 To make and attach the pompoms: